Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: GAPE: Graph Automaton Position Encoding

-One can see the similarity between \cref{eq:ppr} and \cref{eq:gape}: GAPE is equivalent to PPR when $k = 1$, $\alpha = \beta I$, and $\mu = 1-\beta$ and can be therefore seen as a generalization of PPR.
-Interestingly, \cref{eq:ppr} can be seen as a way of calculating something analogous to RW.
-Since $\Pi_{u, v}$ is the probability of a node $u$ landing on node $v$ during an infinitely long random walk, then $\Pi_{u, u}$ is the self-landing probability of a random walker starting at node $u$, which captures similar information as $RW(u)$.
-The difference is that $RW(u)$ is determined by random walks of a fixed length.
-It turns out we can recover very similar encodings as $RW(u)$ by taking the diagonals of the PPR matrix for successive powers of $W$.
+In other words, $\rwpe(u)_i$ is the probability that a random walk of length $i$ starting at $u$ returns to $u$.
+Now, \cref{eq:ppr} can be seen as a way of calculating something analogous to RW.
+Since $\Pi_{u, v}$ is the probability of a node $u$ landing on node $v$ during an infinitely long random walk, then $\Pi_{u, u}$ is the self-landing probability of a random walker starting at node $u$, which captures similar information as $\rwpe(u)$.
+The only difference is that $\rwpe(u)$ is determined by random walks of a fixed length.
+It turns out we can recover very similar encodings as $\rwpe(u)$ by taking the diagonals of the PPR matrix for successive powers of $W$.
 That is, if $\Pi^{(i)}$ is the PPR matrix using $W^i$, then we can define the PPR Power (PPRP) encoding of a node $u$ by

-Intuitively, $PPRP(u)_i$ is the self-landing probability of a random walker during an infinitely long random walk with a step size of $i$.
-Interestingly, while PPRP and RW are not equal, their relative values are nearly identical, and they give nearly identical performance on certain graph tasks as depicted in \cref{fig:rw-ppr} and \cref{table:rw-ppr-graph}.
-Given that GAPE is a generalization of PPR and that PPRP and RW are empirically highly similar, then RW and PPRP can therefore be understood as extensions of GAPE, which adds to GAPE's generality.
+Intuitively, $\text{PPRP}(u)_i$ is the self-landing probability of a random walker during an infinitely long random walk with a step size of $i$.
+Interestingly, while PPRP and RW are not equal, their relative values are nearly identical, and they give nearly identical performance on certain graph tasks as depicted in \cref{fig:rw-ppr} and \cref{table:rw-ppr-graph}, respectively.
+With this, the same postprocessing steps to construct RW can be applied to GAPE through GAPE's connection with PPR to construct PPRP, a PE that is analogous and empirically equivalent to RW.

-To simulate RW with PPRP, we compute the RW and PPRP PE matrices for a graph from CYCLES and ZINC, two different graph datasets which are explained in greater detail in \cref{section:experiments}.
-We also put the experimental details regarding the transformer and its hyperparameters in \cref{section:experiments}.
-When comparing their performance on these datasets, we use min-max normalization on both RW and PPRP in order to bring them both to similar scales.